samdalvai/cities-api/README.md

 * `/cities/zip/{zip}`: retrieve cities by zip code
 * `/cities/altitude/{comparison}{altitude}`: retrieve cities by altitude, the comparison symbol can be =, < or >.

+## Future functionalities
+The cities API is still a work in progress, more functionalities will be added in the future...
 # Author
 Samuel Dalvai